 Tarako is cod roe made by marinating with salt, soy sauce, and other seasonings, so it tastes salty.

-How to prepare: Separate the tarako from its thin membrane or skin.
+How to prepare the filling: Separate the tarako from its thin membrane or skin.

 5. Katsuobushi